drmckay-kirill/AbeServices/Readme.md

 - save key events on key generation
 - exception handling with filter (JSON) for API (`KeysController`)
 - pagination in Login list view and `HomeController`
-- add swagger for API
+- add Swagger for API